 For a variety of reasons, plants may face a time challenge that tends to point one way or another in the new vs. rebuild analysis.

-If the feeder is a size that is commonly held in ready-to-ship, new feeder inventory, the lead time can be as short as a few days.
+If the feeder is a size that is commonly held in ready-to-ship, new feeder inventory at the feeder manufacturer, the lead time can be as short as a few days.
 Rebuilds will normally take at least 5-6 weeks and can be much longer depending on feeder configuration and condition.
 Highly customized feeders, with upgraded barrels, for example, may require 10-12 weeks for the manufacturing of a new unit.

 Rotary feeder rebuilding is a common, but often overlooked, alternative to buying a new feeder.
 There are numerous analytical tools and factors to consider in evaluating the choice.
 There is no standard, always-true conclusion about which is better, more cost-effective, or best-suited the company’s operation.